-It’s genuinely strange that most workflow platforms start with the data.
+It’s genuinely strange that most workflow automation platforms start with the data.
 You’re expected to design a data schema before designing the process it’s meant to serve.
 Most of the time, the data isn’t even part of your solution – it lives somewhere else.

 If you deploy it from development to production, you’d better make sure there’s a matching data source ready and waiting, and you’ll likely have to reconfigure your connections to it manually after deployment.

 In WEBCON BPS workflow management software, the business process is the star of the show, not a supporting cast member.
 You can design your workflow first, test the logic, and then decide what data you’ll need to support that process.
 The process is responsible for the data, the UX, and everything else.